Tesco Ireland unable to increase contactless payment limit currently

 Tesco said it did not know at this point when it might be able to update the software but would ensure antibacterial wipes are available at pin terminals for customers who wish to use card payments for amounts over €30.

-It is believed that the move shouldn’t impact too many customers given that most buy goods that either amount to less than €30 or more than €50.
+It is believed the move should not impact too many customers given that most buy goods that either amount to less than €30 or more than €50.

-Tesco, the Republic’s second largest grocery retailer, has taken on an additional 700 employees in recent weeks on increased demand during the Covid-19 outbreak.
+Tesco, the Republic’s second largest grocery retailer, has taken on an additional 700 employees in recent weeks due to increased demand during the Covid-19 outbreak.